What is the Golden Rule of Cooking Carbonara?

 8. Can I add cream to carbonara for a different texture?

 While traditional carbonara doesn’t use cream, you can add a little if you want a creamier texture.
 Just remember that this will change the dish from its original form.
-If you decide to use cream, you might want to use less cheese to keep the balance.
+You might want to use less cheese to keep the balance if you use cream.
 In the end, the heart of carbonara is its simple and traditional ingredients.

 Index